 Viral Silence: Community Portraits in Response to Covid-19 is a statewide collaborative community commissioning and virtual touring program that captures local experiences and responses to Covid-19.
 This second year of programming partners three new artists and Illinois communities: JoVia Armstrong in collaboration with Stephan Moore, composers and sound artists, with Chicago’s Austin Neighborhood and Saint Martin’s Episcopal Church; Eddie Breitweiser with pt.fwd and the McLean County Museum of History; and X, indigenous futurist, multidisciplinary artist and architect specializing in land, architectural, and new media installation, to create a geolocated augmented reality soundscape app.

 Creative artists and the cultural sector have been especially adversely affected economically by the pandemic.
-Viral Silence strives to address the needs of these accomplished individual artists and offer hope and support to a wide and diverse audience of viewers who mourn the closure of cultural and performance institutions.
-The project’s collaborative creative processes will help to heal and bind communities around these participatory artworks, and voices, sounds, communities, and ideas lost to the pandemic will be given new presence and life.
+Viral Silence strives to address the needs of these accomplished individual artists and offers hope and support to a wide and diverse audience of viewers who mourn the closure cultural and performance institutions.
+The project’s participatory processes and resulting portraits help to heal and bind communities around memory, loss, and rediscovery.

 Commissioned Artists and Communities